svlobachev/Back_to_Eden_pub/README.md

 - A Markdown version of the book (`.md` file)
 - A plain text version of the book (`.txt` file)
 - Book cover image

----
-*This project maintains bilingual documentation with 'ru' and 'en' directories under the root for Russian and English versions respectively, as well as additional languages.*